 Use thresholds to determine when pest populations have reached a level that could cause economic damage.
 Thresholds have been scientifically determined by Cornell researchers.
 Following the thresholds indicated in this manual has reduced pesticide use by ten to 50 percent, saving significant money for growers.

 1.3.4 Management Tactics

 Appropriate management tactics to control pests include cultural, biological, and physical controls, as well as chemical controls when they are needed.
-Taking advantage of some of the simple and relatively inexpensive pesticide alternatives offered in this manual can result in significant savings to growers both in terms of pesticide use and crop loss.
-Often a thoughtful preventive measure taken before
+Taking advantage

 Chapter 2 - Disease Management

 2.1 General Principles